Best Pear Crisp with Oats

 - In a large bowl, combine sliced pear, sugar, cinnamon, nutmeg and ginger.
 Toss to coat pears and transfer to prepared baking dish.
 Sprinkle crisp topping evenly over pears in the baking dish.

-- Bake pear crisp for 35 to 40 minutes or until the crisp topping is golden brown and the filling is bubbling.
+- Bake crisp for 35 to 40 minutes or until the crisp topping is golden brown and the filling is bubbling.
 Allow crisp to cool for 10 minutes before serving warm with vanilla ice cream.